 The ideas of cool haircuts and hairstyles for girls are endless: from chic asymmetric haircuts to classy bobs, and from crazy voluminous hairstyles to sleek updos.
 There are exciting hairstyle options for any hair length, including short hair.
-Here is a review of trendy girls’ hairstyles and haircuts 2016.
-They do not only look stylish, most of them are easy to re-create at home!
+Here is a review of trendy girls’ hairstyles and haircuts for 2023.
+They do not only look stylish, but most of them are also easy to re-create at home!

 Craving short hair, but want something edgier than a pixie cut?
 Teen hairstyles like this one let a girl express herself and stand out in a crowd.
 The sides and back are clipped very short, typically a ¼ to ½ inch long.
 The top is then left at least three to four inches long to create the contrast of lengths.
 The hair is styled up into a retro wave.